 Feed the Hungry San Miguel operates kitchens attached to preescolar and primary schools in 37 communities in the San Miguel de Allende municipality.

-Thirty of them are in rural villages, while four are located in marginal urban areas.
+Thirty-three of them are in rural villages, while four are located in marginal urban areas.
 In most of the communities, cooks are hired, trained, and paid a year-round salary and benefits, while in the remaining kitchens the cooking and serving is done by a small group of mothers who volunteer.
 Both salaried and volunteer cooks receive recurrent training and oversight from staff supervisors who visit the kitchens each week.
 The meals program director and staff nutritionist also visit each kitchen periodically to assure that the highest standards are maintained and problems are solved quickly.

 Fresh produce and dry goods are delivered on a weekly basis by a corps of volunteers.
 A staff nutritionist determines the nutritional and caloric needs of each school group and a trained chef develops recipes and menus accordingly.
 The varied menus are structured to present all of the food groups outlined on the Plato del Buen Comer and to fulfill 30% of the child’s daily caloric needs at each stage of their growth.
 The menu is changed seasonally to include locally grown fruit and vegetables.